 Value for money

 Coaching may be a good deal for you.
-For the cost of a one-day course with six or seven other people, you could have several hours of individual attention.
+For the cost of attending a one-day course with six or seven other people, you could have several hours of individual attention.
+You can see what it’s likely to cost on my prices page.

 Get in touch